catalyst-cloud/catalystcloud-docs/source/tutorials/containers/docker-getting-started-with-swarm-mode-tutorial-on-the-catalyst-cloud.rst

 This tutorial assumes a number of things:

 * You are interested in Docker Swarm Mode and wish to complete the tutorial.
-* You are familiar with basic usage of the Catalyst Cloud (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
+* You are familiar with basic usage of Catalyst Cloud (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
 * You have sourced an openrc file, as described at :ref:`source-rc-file`
-* You have a basic understanding of how to use `Ansible`_ on the Catalyst Cloud as shown at :ref:`launching-your-first-instance-using-ansible`
+* You have a basic understanding of how to use `Ansible`_ on Catalyst Cloud as shown at :ref:`launching-your-first-instance-using-ansible`

 ***************